japila-books/spark-sql-internals/docs/spark-sql-ExternalCatalog.md

 [IMPORTANT]
 ====
-You cannot change `ExternalCatalog` after `SparkSession` has been created using link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property as it is a static configuration.
+You cannot change `ExternalCatalog` after `SparkSession` has been created using spark-sql-StaticSQLConf.md#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property as it is a static configuration.

 [source, scala]
 ----